Hypomelanosis of ItoIncontinentia pigmenti achromians; HMI; Ito hypomelanosis

 Hypomelanosis of Ito (HMI) is a very rare birth defect that causes unusual patches of light-colored (hypopigmented) skin and may be associated with eye, nervous system, and skeletal problems.

-Skin that has turned darker or lighter than normal is usually not a sign of a serious medical condition.Read Article Now Book Mark Article
+Abnormally dark or light skin is skin that has turned darker or lighter than normal.Read Article Now Book Mark Article

 Skin symptoms are most often visible by the time a child is about 2 years old.